aaronstanek/weekend-health-take-home-2024-04-15/README.md

 Read a version of the implementation that explains my thought process [here](https://github.com/aaronstanek/weekend-health-take-home-2024-04-15/blob/main/src/index.ts).

-Read a version of the implementation that I would consider ready for production [here](https://github.com/aaronstanek/weekend-health-take-home-2024-04-15/blob/main/src/index.production.ts)
+Read a version of the implementation that I would consider ready for production [here](https://github.com/aaronstanek/weekend-health-take-home-2024-04-15/blob/main/src/index.production.ts).

 I considered several approaches to this problem, settling on an `O(n)` solution where `n` is the total number of characters in all input strings.
 I count the number of times each character appears in the `inputString` and then compare that to how many times each character appears in each of the `dictionary` words.

 If the number of times that a character appears in a `dictionary` word is greater than the number of times that same character appears in the `inputString`, then we can't possibly rearrange the characters of the `inputString` to create the `dictionary` word.
-However, if every character in the `dictionary word` appears in the `inputString` at least as many times as it appears in the `dictionary` word, then we can rearrange the characters of the `inputString` to make that `dictionary` word.
+However, if every character in the `dictionary` word appears in the `inputString` at least as many times as it appears in the `dictionary` word, then we can rearrange the characters of the `inputString` to make that `dictionary` word.

 This approach is powered by the following two observations: